tristaaa/learnpy/README.md

     s.add(8)
     s1.update([5,7,11,13])
     s1.remove(13)   # s1.remove(99) will raise an error

+    # remove one random element from s1, as elements are popped in the order they appear
+    # in the hash table, but its hash value can change
+    s1.pop()

-    s1.pop()    # remove one random element from s1, like elements are popped in the order they appear in the hash table, but its hash value can change s1.discard(11)  # like remove(), but won't raise error when element doesn't exist s1.issubset(s)  # False, return True if s1 is the subset of s ss = s.intersection(s1)     # same as  ss = s & s1
+    s1.discard(11)  # like remove(), but won't raise error when element doesn't exist s1.issubset(s)  # False, return True if s1 is the subset of s ss = s.intersection(s1)     # same as  ss = s & s1